Flight-Free-UK/flight_free_uk_website/source/posts/how-to-keep-your-pledge.html.markdown

 ---
 ![Image shows three friends on a beach looking out to sea](/images/uploads/credit-jayme_elkins-with_many_roots-holiday_in_scotland.jpg "Scotland holiday.
 Image credit: Jayme Elkins-With Many Roots")

-Twelve months without flying can be pretty tough if you’re usually on a plane every few weeks or months.
-As we come into autumn and winter with grey skies and short days, those adverts for city getaways or cheap flights might be more tempting than ever.
+### Twelve months without flying can be pretty tough if you’re usually on a plane every few weeks or months.

+##### Enthusiasm for the challenge can wane especially as the autumn and winter months approach.
+That's when those adverts for city getaways or cheap flights might be more tempting than ever.

-### Here are some tips to help you not to break your pledge, from one of our pledgers, [Sophia Cheng](http://www.withmanyroots.com):
+Here are some tips to help you not to break your pledge, from one of our pledgers, [Sophia Cheng](http://www.withmanyroots.com):

 #### 1. Pledge with a buddy